shrideio/shoebox/README.md

 ### What is it?

 Shoebox is an all-in-one bundle of tutorials and scripts (shell & docker-compose) for setting up a simple collaborative software development environment.
-It can be hosted on a VPS or dedicated server as an inexpensive alternative for subscription based could services.
+It can be hosted on a VPS or dedicated server as an inexpensive alternative for subscription-based could services.
 Software components used in this setup are either open source or have free versions (some with limitations, please check).

 #### Tools